-Following the general methodology published in (Carr and Corbett, 2015, RATES), we applied the annualized cost of capital, annualized cost of maintenance, and annual cost of operations provided in $\frac{1}{kWh}$.
+Following the general methodology published in (Carr and Corbett, 2015, RATES), we applied the annualized cost of capital, annualized cost of maintenance, and annual cost of operations provided in \$/kWh.
 Using the scrubber capital and OM cost inputs, we were able to estimate the annualized additional cost to operate a scrubber.
-By substituting the lower price for HFO fuels, we were able to estimate the annual savings in fuel costs if a vessel with a scrubber cost, and the net savings of scrubber operations using a less costly fuel was compared with the cost of compliance with Med ECA fuel standards.
+By substituting the lower price for HFO fuels, we were able to estimate the annual savings in fuel costs if a vessel with a scrubber used the least cost non-SECA, non-MARPOL VI heavy fuel oil.
+The net sum of the additional scrubber cost, and the net savings of scrubber operations using a less costly fuel was compared with the cost of compliance with SECA fuel standards.
 Our methodology adopts the assumption that a vessel that would install a scrubber would also use the least costly marine fuel, namely HFO.
-If the cost of operating a scrubber allowed the vessel to comply with ECA conditions at a lower cost than fuel switching, it was identified as an economically feasible investment.
+If the cost of operating a scrubber allowed the vessel to comply with SECA conditions at a lower cost than fuel switching, it was identified as an economically feasible investment.
 Input conditions to which the results were most sensitive included the following

-- A. Hours of operating within the ECA domain - B. The investment horizon (i.e. the years over which the investment cost was amortized), relative to the age of the ship - C. The interest rate at which the fleet was considering this investment
+- A. Hours of operating within the proposed Med ECA domain - B. The investment horizon (i.e. the years over which the investment cost was amortized), relative to the age of the ship - C. The interest rate at which the fleet was considering this investment

-We observe, as expected, that vessels with higher installed power would realise greater annual fuel savings from operating a scrubber, and scrubber technology cost inputs for larger ships were assigned lower capital costs per installed kW.
+We observe, as expected, that vessels with higher installed power would realize greater annual fuel savings from operating a scrubber, and scrubber technology cost inputs for larger ships were assigned lower capital costs per installed kW.

-7.4.2.2 Alternative Fuel Costs
+7.4.3.2 Alternative Fuel Costs

 Technology providers and fleet managers have considered alternative fuel technical feasibility with increased attention over the past couple of decades.
 This includes both liquid and gaseous fuels, ranging from petroleum derived products to natural gas derived products (e.g., methanol) to gaseous products (e.g., LNG).
 However, limited demonstration or commercial adoption of alternative fuels means that market prices for alternative fuels and costs to convert or build ships using these fuels are not well established.
 Most information on pricing comes from industry reports by technology providers presenting analyses that help market the feasibility of these technologies, so may be considered preliminary or prospective a priori of broader market adoption.
 Moreover, full costs for conversion to alternative fuels depends upon other factors beyond ship costs; infrastructure must be provided for handling, delivery, and bunkering of alternative fuels.
-Lastly, while the fuel-sulphur content of these fuels may be near zero, fully in compliance with a Med ECA sulphur limit, there are other environmental tradeoffs worth evaluating; a full assessment of alternative fuel feasibility may require consideration of greenhouse gases, engine thermal efficiency and energy density tradeoffs, and life-cycle environmental impacts that consider fuel extraction and processing stages prior operational stages.
+Lastly, while the fuel-sulphur content of these fuels may be near zero, fully in compliance with the SECA sulphur limit, there are other environmental tradeoffs worth evaluating; a full assessment of alternative fuel feasibility may require consideration of greenhouse gases, engine thermal efficiency and energy density tradeoffs, and life-cycle environmental impacts that consider fuel extraction and processing stages prior operational stages.